GeorgeNikou/java_workspace/Projects/Java Project/src/README.md

 * no database
   * Simpleton with basic arraylists

 P.S: One of our members decided an early vacation was due and therefore left the burden of completing this three member project alone.
-We still managed to pass but were not able to get the delivery service operational.
+We still managed to pass but were not able to get the delivery service operational due to time restrictions.